vecna/trackmap/README.md

     tar jxf phantomjs-1.9.2-linux-i686.tar.bz2
     ln -s phantomjs-1.9.2-linux-i686/bin/phantomjs phantom-1.9.2

 if your system is 64 bit:

     wget https://phantomjs.googlecode.com/files/phantomjs-1.9.2-linux-x86_64.tar.bz2
     tar jxf phantomjs-1.9.2-linux-x86_64.tar.bz2
     ln -s phantomjs-1.9.2-linux-x86_64/bin/phantomjs phantom-1.9.2

-Both of the 32 and 64 make then the same thing from here:

 And then finally run:

     ./perform_analysis.py verified_media/NAME_OF_YOUR_COUNTRY

+If you've not installed phantom 1.9.2 in the path specified above, but you're using your distribution phantomjs, then add the option **lp** (local phantom):

+    ./perform_analysis.py verified_media/NAME_OF_YOUR_COUNTRY lp

 ## Vagrant option (a.k.a. less effort, more trust needed)